Core concepts¶

 result = future.result() # blocks only when you need the result

-gather() — Dynamic parallelism
+gather() — dynamic parallelism¶

 & works when the number of parallel tasks is known at write time.
-When it isn't — because you're iterating over a dataset, a list of configurations, or any dynamic collection — gather groups an arbitrary number of computations:
+When it isn't — you're iterating over a dataset, a list of configurations, any dynamic collection — gather groups an arbitrary number of computations:

-Under the hood, gather creates a PendingFunctionGroup — the same type that & produces — so the dispatch behavior is identical.
-The difference is purely syntactic: & is for a fixed set of typed computations, gather is for a dynamic collection.
+gather produces the same Group type that & does, so dispatch behaviour is identical.
+The difference is syntactic: & for a fixed set of typed computations, gather for a dynamic collection.

 image = sky.Image(